 The interdependency of this natural cycle is delicate.
 Even small disruptions can wreak havoc on growth and development.
 And so it is with the cycle of Qi in our bodies.
 When the energies of the Five Elements are functioning in harmony and balance within ourselves, we feel healthy, nourished and fully alive.
 The extent to which we live according to these natural laws is the extent to which we live in health.
 When one or more of the elements move out of balance, we may feel a reduced sense of well-being.
 We may develop various symptoms that show up at every level of well-being: physical, mental, emotional and spiritual.

 Five Element practitioners use the Law of the Five Elements as a guide in correcting the imbalance of energy within the body.
 They recognize that each individual is unique, and while their symptoms may be identical to another person’s, the cause of those symptoms depends on the individual.
 To determine the cause, the practitioner must first identify the patient’s Constitutional Factor, or CF. The CF is the first element to go out of balance in an individual and becomes the underlying disturbance in the patient’s energy.
-By restoring balance to the energy of the CF, rather than simply treating symptoms, the Five Element practitioner treats the patient as a whole, leading to a higher level of well-being.
+By restoring balance to the energy of the CF, rather than simply treating symptoms, the Five Element practitioner treats the patient as a whole, leading to a longer-lasting level of well-being.

 To determine a patient’s CF, practitioners follow sensory cues from the patient known as CSOE: color, sound, odor and emotion.
 Each element has its own correspondences that the practitioner is trained to see and hear in their patients.
 Diagnosing the CF through these clues allows the practitioner to focus on the specific meridians and points associated with the CF. Thus, a path of treatment unfolds.